freshpaint-io/freshpaint-gtm-template/README.md

 * sha: sha of the just-pushed version
 * changeNotes: description of the changes in the new version

+The simplest way to check if the change is "seen" by the gallery is by checking "Updated Date" [here]([url](https://tagmanager.google.com/gallery/#/owners/freshpaint-io/templates/freshpaint-gtm-template)).

 For more info, including how multiple versions may be maintained, see [here](https://developers.google.com/tag-platform/tag-manager/templates/gallery#update_your_template)